Fix It Now and Keep It Fixed

 Besides telling the employee what you really want, this message reinforces your at-will employment relationship.
 Putting a timeframe on performance improvement implies that the employee is more at risk of termination during that timeframe and then somehow graduates to a higher level of employment security by passing a 30-day performance test.
 Similar to other conditions that come to mind, you can’t be a little bit at-will.

-Counseling an employee whose performance or workplace behavior is most managers’ least favorite task.
+Counseling an employee whose performance or workplace behavior is not meeting expectations is most managers’ least favorite task.
 It’s tempting to avoid it and easy to mis-handle it.
 Contact Results HR for the advice and support you need to help each employee work to his or her potential and to move non-performers off your team with fairness and respect.